This document explains the relevant setup options.

 - TLS on port 5061

 Transport Layer Security (TLS) is a cryptographic protocol designed to provide communications security to your SIP connection.
-You can use self-signed certificates on your user agent, Nexmo does not validate the certificate on the client side.
+You can use self-signed certificates on your user agent, Vonage does not validate the client certificate.

-Connections using TLS 1.0 or more recent are accepted.
+Connections using TLS 1.2 are accepted.
 Older protocols are disabled as they are considered insecure.

 This section tells you how to: